 Tony grinned and raised one eyebrow.
 “Right.”

 “Tony!
-In!” bellowed the producer.
+In!”
+Bellowed the producer.

 Tony sat fidgeting on a stool in a sea of electric green; he wasn’t allowed a chair because apparently it would show up in post-production.
-Normally, the effects team replaced the green background with a CGI graveyard or haunted castle, which made it look like the interviewees had become lost inside a 1980s tween horror film.
+Normally, the effects team replaced the green background with a CGI graveyard or haunted castle, which made it look like the interviewees were lost inside a 1980s tween horror film.

 Gerry, the cameraman, was still setting up, so Tony continued to doodle on his prompt sheet.
 He scribbled a long row of blue biro ghosts along the top, and at the bottom he drew a very thickset stick man with a floppy fringe, fleeing the ghosts in terror.
 Tony smirked to himself and printed a label with an arrow pointing to the man: ANDY.

 The cameraman’s sudden throat-clearing made Tony jump, and he quickly turned the sheet over in his lap to hide the drawing.
 Gerry probably saw it anyway, though, because when he turned back to fiddle with the tripod, he was struggling to conceal a smile.
 Tony was lucky he was with Gerry, because neither one of the other two cameramen had nearly as much patience with him.

 “Right, uh...
 Tony, if you could just, um, read the words on the prompt.
 Give the paper here; you can’t be holding it on camera.”